TiendaNube/challenge-online-react/README.md

 You can add any library into the project, but we wish to evaluate how you create your own components

 Not required but desireable:
-- Jest knoledge, fix component errors.
+- Jest knowledge, fix component errors.
 - Any performance improvement, avoid multiple renders.
 - Implement a DU to handle **D**elete and **U**pdate of the products persisting them into **Local Storage**.
 - Design System improvements